Key economic conditions improving

-Some economic conditions in the project management community are showing signs of long term improvement while others are lagging as revealed by results from our most recent global economic study, completed in December 2014.
+Economic conditions in the project management community are showing signs of long term improvement as revealed by results from our most recent global economic study, completed in December 2014.
 And, several key indicators of economic progress are, in some cases, the most optimistic they’ve been since PMI began tracking them in 2009.

 The following trending information has been collected from the quarterly PMI economic snapshot research.
-The most recent results below are from Q3 2014.
+The most recent results below are from Q4 2014.